 Some Muslims also swear by the Quran or the Kaaba or the angels or the Prophet Muhammad.

 The idea is to swear by someone or something greater than yourself to give your oath the credibility that you might lack.
-You don’t swear by a cockroach or something stuck to the bottom of your shoe.
-That is meaningless.
-Your oath carries weight only when you swear by a witness that is higher and greater than yourself.
+You don’t swear by anything lesser than yourself.
+Your oath is supposed to only carry weight only when you swear by a witness that is higher and greater than yourself.

 Some Muslims , however, say that swearing by anything other than Allah is forbidden.
 This whole issue is a dilemma in Islam because there are Muslim scholars who say it is permissible to swear on the Quran and it is valid.